annikagable/annotation_system_assessment/README.md

 Provided as code supplement to manuscript "Systematic assessment of pathway databases, based on a diverse collection of user-submitted experiments".
 Archived versions are on Zenodo at [![DOI](https://zenodo.org/badge/462784625.svg)](https://zenodo.org/badge/latestdoi/462784625).

+This version is just the filtering and deduplication.